mk-fg/fgtk/README.rst

   | Can be used as a reliable dns/network-independent names.
   | ``--hosts-opts`` cli option allows some tweaks wrt how that file is parsed.
+  | See also HostsNode object for various helper methods to lookup those.

 - ``iface`` - current network interfaces and IPv4/IPv6 addresses assigned there (fetched from libc getifaddrs via ctypes).